-Inspired by "The Canterbury Tales," as well as the story of Ulrich von Lichtenstein, this is the story of William, a young squire with a gift for jousting.
+Inspired by "The Canterbury Tales," as well as the early life of William Marshall (later First Earl of Pembroke), this is the story of William, a young squire with a gift for jousting.
 After his master dies suddenly, the squire hits the road with his cohorts Roland and Wat.
 On the journey, they stumble across an unknown writer, Chaucer.
 William, lacking a proper pedigree, convinces Chaucer to forge genealogy documents that will pass him off as a knight.
 With his newly-minted history in hand, the young man sets out to prove himself a worthy knight at the country's jousting competition, and finds romance along the way.
 Written by

 As the first credits appear, the camera swings to show a constellation behind William and Jocelyn.
 The constellation is Orion, the Hunter.
 Jocelyn refers to William as the Hunter before she learns his name.
 See more »